 Mencken: Such organizations, of course, must have leaders; there must be men in them whose ignorance and imbecility are measurably less abject than the ignorance and imbecility of the average.
 These super-Chandala often attain to a considerable power, especially in democratic states.
 Their followers trust them and look up to them; sometimes, when the pack is on the loose, it is necessary to conciliate them.
 But their puissance cannot conceal their incurable inferiority.
 They belong to the mob as surely as their dupes, and the thing that animates them is precisely the mob’s hatred of superiority.

 Lyell: Wow!
-Sounds like you’re describing Rush Limbaugh, Glenn Beck, Bill O’Reilly, and the GOP.
-It’s only a question of time before brain scans will prove that these so-called leaders are late-stage esteem addicts who feed their insatiable dopamine needs by feeding the dopamine needs of the masses.
+Sounds like you’re describing Rush Limbaugh, Glenn Beck, Bill O’Reilly, and the rest of the FOX News lineup.
+It’s only a question of time before brain scans establish most so-called leaders are late-stage esteem addicts who feed insatiable dopamine needs by feeding the dopamine needs of the masses.
 Do you feel there‘s any hope for the few who are capable of using the reasoning areas of the new brain?